- Unmasking the "Braided" Bowel: Chronic Intestinal Pseudo-Obstruction-A Case Report. [Case Reports]Diagnostics (Basel). 2026 Jun 08; 16(12).D

 - PMC Free PDF

 - Strangulated Small Bowel Obstruction Caused by a Migrated Ring-Shaped Intrauterine Device: Two Case Reports and a Literature Review.
-[Journal Article]Am J Case Rep. 2026 Jun 12; 27:e952535.AJ
+[Case Reports]Am J Case Rep. 2026 Jun 12; 27:e952535.AJ

 - BACKGROUND Small bowel obstruction (SBO) is a common surgical emergency, most frequently caused by postoperative adhesions or hernias.
 SBO resulting from migration of an intrauterine device (IUD) is exceedingly rare but can be life‑threatening.
 CASE REPORT We present 2 cases of postmenopausal women with long-term IUD retention (>30 years) who developed acute abdominal pain and clinical signs of i…